coderbrent/vanilla-schedule/README.md

 1. It's no frills!
 I'm just making something simple to keep track of when employees work.

 2. No frameworks!
-It's 🍦JS!
+It's vanilla JS!

 Motivations -